What is blood oxygenation level or blood saturation (SpO2): Uses and More

-A pulse oximeter is a device that is typically worn at the tip of your finger or earlobes to measure your oxygen saturation (SpO2) by estimating the percentage of hemoglobin carrying oxygen relative to total hemoglobin (unsaturated + saturated).
+A pulse oximeter is a device that is typically worn at the tip of your finger or earlobes in order to measure your oxygen saturation (SpO2) by estimating the percentage of hemoglobin carrying oxygen relative to total hemoglobin (unsaturated + saturated).

 How does it work?

 When oxygen is inhaled into the lungs it attaches to a protein in red blood cells called hemoglobin.
 The red blood cells transport the oxygen into the bloodstream and flow through pulmonary veins, then into the left atrium and left ventricle, and finally circulates throughout the body’s organs and their cells.

 In order to know how much oxygen is in your blood, the sensor at the bottom of your ring emits red and infrared light.
 While passing through your finger, the light hits your blood cells and is absorbed differently by the hemoglobin without oxygen (deoxyhemoglobin) than by the hemoglobin with oxygen (oxyhemoglobin) because of their concentration and resistance to light.
 The calculated rate is expressed as a percentage and a normal reading ranges from 94 percent to 100 percent.

 Circular’s readings are accurate and provide results within a 2-percent difference either way of what it truly is.
 If your reading was 90 percent, your true oxygen saturation level may be anywhere between 88 and 92 percent.
 You should also keep in mind that external factors such as movement and temperature can impact the accuracy and that you should always consider your reference and personal feeling as a primary assessment.
 Use your blood saturation as a tool.

 We will first discuss how to interpret your readings for your wellness, and then discuss how it might help you.